candypay/elements/docs/usage.md

 {
   customer: string; // the public key of the customer in string format
   signature: string; // signature of the transaction
+  amount: number; // amount paid
+  timestamp: number; // timestamp of the transaction
 }
 ```